 Acquisition costs for exploration and evaluation assets, net of recoveries, are capitalized on a property-by-property basis.
 Acquisition costs include cash consideration and the value of common shares, based on recent issue prices, issued for exploration and evaluation assets pursuant to the terms of the agreement.
 Exploration expenditures, net of recoveries, are charged to operations as incurred.
-After a property is determined by management to be commercially feasible, subsequent development expenditures on the property will be capitalized.
+After a property is determined by management to be commercially feasible, an impairment test is conducted and subsequent development expenditures on the property will be capitalized.